paynl/POS.SDK/docs/sdk-android-softpos.md

 - Your project supports Gradle (default for Android apps)
 - Make sure you have contacted PayNL support for an `integrationId` (required for initSDK)
 - Make sure you have the gradle credentials from PayNL support
+- Make sure you have a personal access token on Github with `read:packages` scope

 ### Getting started